tezansahu/ITSP-TechnoVision/readme.md

 ### <p align="right">-Team TechnoVision</p>

-For the Institute Technical Summer Project-2018, our team intends to build an Attendance System to record the attendance of all the students present that day who have registered for the course.
-It would consist of a bot, a database to store all relevant details, an app for students to check their attendance and also another app for the professor to control the bot via bluetooth
+For the Institute Technical Summer Project-2018, our team intended to build an Attendance Recording Bot that could use face recognition to mark the attendance of students while they are sitting for the lecture.
+We created an app for the students so that they get to check their attendance, which would be updated after the bot records their attendance.
+Another app, for the professor, to control the bot has also been developed by us.

-In order to tackle the loopholes in the current methods of manual attendance and introduce tech in various schools and colleges, we came up with this idea to make a bot that could use face recognition to mark the attendance of students while they are sitting for the lecture.
-The app for the students would be such that they get to check their attendance which would be updated in our database immediately when the bot records their attendance.
+Currently, this bot can work in classrooms where there are a small number of students.

-We would like to start for a small classroom with not many students to test this idea of ours.
+To check out the working of our project, follow the link: https://youtu.be/fqAU3uDpXJg

 ## TEAM TechnoVision:
 <pre>